 Viewability is among the major challenges publishers, and advertisers encounter while selling and buying advertisements.
 However, the Media Rating Council has resolved various issues related to the ambiguity in ad viewability by giving a standard definition for the viewability metric.

-Also, many publishers today offer 100% ad viewability to provide better exposure to their advertisers; it is suggested to maintain at least 70% ad viewability to ensure better CPMs.
 Still, have questions about ad viewability standards?
 Connect with us and we’ll help you find their answers.